Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 Interaction methods that rely solely on the intersection of the gaze ray may cause less accurate detection of targeted objects, especially in scenes with objects at multiple depth levels.
 To address this issue, depth estimation methods based on the eye have been proposed to improve the interaction quality.
-Most existing approaches to this problem relied on the relationship between target depth and the vestibulo-ocular reflex (VOR) to fix gaze by moving the eye in the opposite direction of the head.
-Mardanbegi et al.~\cite{monocular_gazedepth_using_VOR_ETRA19} proposed a VOR-based depth estimation approach using VOR gain obtained by observing pupil centers, as a measure of in-depth computation, rather than the more conventional vergence measure.
-The VOR gain-based model, which only requires the use of one eye, was evaluated on eye-tracking data collected from 10 participants.
-Despite the limited number of participants, the findings of this study revealed that the performance level is comparable with the vergence measure conventionally used in in-depth estimation.
-Mardanbegi et al.~\cite{3dgaze_interaction_through_Vor_depth_est_chi19} introduced a VOR-based technique to overcome disambiguation problems during gaze interaction by jointly utilizing eye and head movements to estimate gaze depth, leading to a better performance compared to conventional vergence-based methods in gaze depth estimation for the virtual objects that are located in deep in the scene.
-In another work, Weier et al.~\cite{Predicting_gaze_dpth_good_for_gazecontingent_ETRA18} built a regression model to improve gaze depth estimation by combining vergence measures with other features acquired through conventional ray-tracing techniques based on the user's point of regard.
-The model yielded a remarkable level of accuracy in terms of the average deviation from the benchmark depth over a 6-meter range while vergence measures offer accurate prediction only up to 1 meter.
-Similarly, disambiguation is also a significant challenge in hands-free interaction techniques.
-Chen et al.~\cite{headgaze_interaction_ieeevr20} evaluated disambiguation techniques such as head gaze, speech, and foot tap in different timing scenarios and found that head gaze outperformed other methods in eliminating disambiguation.
+Most approaches rely on the relationship between target depth and the vestibulo-ocular reflex (VOR) to fix gaze by moving the eye in the opposite direction of the head. \cite{monocular_gazedepth_using_VOR_ETRA19} proposed a VOR-based depth estimation approach using VOR gain obtained by observing pupil centers, as a measure of in-depth computation, rather than the more conventional vergence measure.
+The VOR gain-based model, which only requires one eye, revealed that its performance is comparable to that of the vergence measure conventionally used in in-depth estimation. \cite{3dgaze_interaction_through_Vor_depth_est_chi19} introduced a VOR-based technique to overcome disambiguation problems during gaze interaction by jointly utilizing eye and head movements to estimate gaze depth, leading to a better performance compared to conventional vergence-based methods in gaze depth estimation for the virtual objects located deep in the scene.

+In another work, \cite{Predicting_gaze_dpth_good_for_gazecontingent_ETRA18} developed a regression model to enhance gaze depth estimation by integrating vergence measures with other features obtained through conventional ray-tracing techniques based on the users' point of regard.
+The model yielded remarkable accuracy regarding the average deviation from the benchmark depth over a six-meter range, while vergence measures offered accurate prediction only up to a meter.
+Similarly, disambiguation is also a significant challenge in hands-free interaction. \cite{headgaze_interaction_ieeevr20} evaluated disambiguation techniques such as head gaze, speech, and foot tap in different timing scenarios and found that head gaze outperformed other methods in eliminating disambiguation.